 Name of person who made request:

-Date request received:

-Data raquast racertas.
-Date request received:
+Date request received: /

-Contact DPO (dposchools@s omerset.gov.uk): /
+Contact DPO (dposchools@s Contact DPO (dposchools@somerset.gov.uk)://

+-

 Date acknowledgement sent: //

-Name of person dealing with request: ·
+Name of person dealing with request:

 Notes (Overwrite the statements in grey)

 Are they entitled to the data?
 If no reply stating reasons

 Do you understand what data they are asking for?
 If no, ask requestor for clarity

 Identify the data What data sources, where they are kept

 Collect the data required You may need to ask others - state a deadline in your

+D request.

-Do you own all the data? request. agency
+Do you own all the data?

-Do you need to exempt/redact

-data? answers less than 5 people - use '5
+Do you need to exempt/redact data? answers less than 5 people - use '5

-data. zero)? or root irroraanig
+data: zero)? or iess including

 Are there commercial sensibilities?

 Is the data going to be ready in Record delays and reasons.

 time?
-Communicate with requestor stating
+Communicate with requestor stating reason for delay

-and asking if they would like the date a you have collected
+and asking if they would like the data

 so far.

 Create pack Make sure that the data is in an eas y to access format:

+Internal description of the second descripti paper, word, excel etc.

-Inform requestor you have the paper, word, excel etc. Ask them how they would like it delivered to the second secon vorod
+Inform requestor you have the data Ask them how they would like it delive /erea

-data Ask them now they would like it deli- vered

 Deliver data Ask for confirmation/special delivery ?

 At all stages, your DPO or DPL will be able to provide you with advice.

-Date request completed: (within 20 days of request) /
+Date request completed:/(within 20 days of request)

+(Within 20 days of request)

 Signed off by:

+-